 Under the previous version of the statute, the noncustodial parent was presumed to be the obligor in paying child support; his or her net income was the focus in determining child support amounts.
 However, this model was not always suitable for the modern approach to co-parenting: The traditional concepts of custody and visitation have been replaced with parenting responsibilities and parenting time.
 Children are spending almost equal time with their parents after divorce.
 Plus, divorcing spouses are more likely to earn almost equal amounts in net income.

 The new approach to calculating child support, termed the “income shares” model, is more appropriate for the new reality.
 Judges must account for the net incomes of both parents, how their contributions to child support would be split if the household was still intact, and the division of parenting time for each parent.

 The new law is in its infancy, but there are some developments in divorce cases that involve minor children.

-For more information about Illinois child support laws, please contact Arami Law Office in Chicago to set up a consultation.
+For more information about Illinois child support laws, please contact Arami Law in Chicago to set up a consultation.
 Our legal team is highly knowledgeable about recent changes in the child support statute, and we can help you understand your rights and obligations as a parent.

 To request a consultation, please fill out all fields, and we will follow up with you